Greenlight logo

 Just like with most things in life, organization is key — help make chores and cleaning tasks more efficient and free up more of your time for the things you love.
 Add your household chores to Greenlight, and let the whole family join in on the fun.

-Don't have Greenlight?
-Download the chores and allowance app for kids and teens today to make chores extra fun.
-Try your first month, on us.
+Download the Greenlight chores and allowance app for kids and teens today to make chores extra fun.

 Hey, $mart parents 👋